thuiar/TEXTOIR/README.md

 # TEXT Open Intent Recognition (TEXTOIR)

 TEXTOIR is the first high-quality Text Open Intent Recognition platform.
 This repo contains a convenient toolkit with extensible interfaces, integrating a series of algorithms of two tasks (open intent detection and open intent discovery).
+More information can be seen on our [ACL 2021 demo paper](https://aclanthology.org/2021.acl-demo.20.pdf).

-If you want to use the codes in this repository to reproduce the algorithms in the two tasks, please cite our [ACL 2021 demo paper](https://aclanthology.org/2021.acl-demo.20.pdf):
+If you are interested in this work, and want to use the codes in this repo, please **star** and **fork** this repo, and cite the following paper:
 ```
 @inproceedings{zhang-etal-2021-textoir,
     title = "{TEXTOIR}: An Integrated and Visualized Platform for Text Open Intent Recognition",